authelia/authelia/docs/content/en/contributing/guidelines/pull-request.md

 ## Overview

 * Ensure the `Allow edits by maintainers` checkbox is checked due to our [Squash Merge](#squash-merge) policy
-* Ensure you avoid a force push excluding changes to the commit message (i.e. to provide the Developer Certificate of Origin sign-off) due to our [Squash Merge](#squash-merge) policy and [Review](#review) complications
+* Ensure you avoid a force push excluding changes to the commit message (i.e. to provide the [Developer Certificate of Origin] sign-off) due to our [Squash Merge](#squash-merge) policy and [Review](#review) complications

+[Developer Certificate of Origin]: commit-message.md#developer-certificate-of-origin

 ## Squash Merge